Sustainsys/Saml2/README.md

 ##Protocol Classes
-The protocol handling classes are available as a public API as well, making it possible to reuse some of the internals for writing an own service provider or identity provider.
+The protocol handling classes are available as a public API as well, making it possible to reuse some of the internals for writing your own service provider or identity provider.